-Because of technology and wildly creative people, I was able to attend both Summer & Fall Interior Design Markets for both the kitchen and bath industry as well as the furnishings and accessory market virtually.
-In fact, as I write this post I am safely sheltering from home, and attending virtual showroom tours at High Point Market in North Carolina (tour snap shot above from Go Home's Showroom)!
+Because of technology and wildly creative people, I am now able to attend Interior Design Markets for both the kitchen and bath industry as well as the furnishings and accessory market virtually.
+In fact, as I write this post I am safely sheltering from home, while attending a virtual showroom tour at High Point Market in North Carolina (tour snap shot above from Go Home's Showroom)!
 THIS IS SO COOL!!!

 Shift 1: From Minimalism to Maximalism

-We are entering into a new era of self expression which translates into more uniqueness, more stuff, and more decoration - enter: maximalism.
+We are entering into a new era of more layers and mass which translates into more color, more pattern, more decoration and more uniqueness - enter: maximalism.

-Most of what I see is still over the top - aka: too much energy for me (as displayed in this link to the Decorators Showcase in San Francisco), but if you're a creative, you understand that we create a lot of ugly before it looks good so we’ll continue to see more maximalist spaces develop through trial and error, and just like most art, if we don't give up - eventually it will get better.
+Most of what I see is still too much energy for me (as displayed in this link to the Decorators Showcase in San Francisco), but if you're a creative, you understand that sometimes we create a lot of ugly before it looks good so we’ll continue to see more maximalist spaces develop through trial and error, and just like most art, if we don't give up - eventually it will be amazing.

-But here's the great news about this shift - now you have permission to express your unique authenticity and style at home (I mean who wants to see their new kitchen at the neighbor's).
+BUT here's the great news about this shift - now you have permission to express your unique authenticity and style at home (I mean who wants to see their new kitchen at the neighbor's).
 I call this designing based on truth not trends because when your home reflects what's important to you, you'll love it forever!

-Recently while shopping at Home Goods, a lady close by made a remark in frustration about her 'boring all gray home'.
-She stated that she didn't understand why her home wasn't supporting her when she followed all the design rules from a famous designer.
+Recently while shopping at Home Goods, a lady nearby made a remark in frustration about her 'uninspiring all neutral home'.
+She stated that she didn't understand why her home wasn't supporting her when she followed all the design rules from an expert designer.
 I told her when you follow someone's design rules, your home will look like theirs which might be the reason she doesn't feel comfortable at home.
-I hear this all the time, gave her my business card, looked at her photos on her phone, asked her a few questions and then gave a few tips to help her add her own personality to her space, in hopes of saving her hours of mindless shopping.
+I hear this all the time, gave her my business card, looked at her photos on her phone, asked her the right questions and then provided a few tips to help her add her own personality to her space, in hopes of saving her hours of mindless shopping.

-In addition to blue, soft, muted colors from nature are also a big trend right now.
-Sage green is showing up and making us all feel refreshed, as reflected in two separate client projects below:
+In addition to blue and white, nature inspired color is also trending big right now. green is showing up and making us all feel refreshed, as reflected in the mood board below:

 Shift 2: From Cool Colors to Warm - aka: Brown in Back!

 If you are hesitant to introduce color, or fear you will detract buyers in the near future, don’t be!
-These soft neutralized tones provide a welcoming, palatable feel to a space now and into the foreseeable future.
-I continue to see a gradual transition from greys being the foundational neutral color to anchor a room to warmer stone colors and I love it!
-And it is a better option here in Northern Indiana where we're under the Lake Michigan Perma-Cloud (gray/blue light) for six months a year! ;)
+These soft, timeless neutrals provide a welcoming, palatable feel to a space now and into the foreseeable future.
+I continue to see a gradual transition from greys being the foundational neutral color to anchor a room to warmer stone colors and whites and I love it!
+And it is a better option here in Northern Indiana where we're under the Lake Michigan Perma-Cloud (gray/blue light) for six months a year!

 Shift 3: From Sharp and Angular Lines & Shapes to Soft and Organic: